GowtherZil/easy_tbot/docs/quick/database.md

 # Database

-> Most of the bots we're use rigth now need some kind of persistent data storage.
+> Most of the bots we're using rigth now need some kind of persistent data storage.
 We are covering that in this section.

 ## Configuring